NN2000X/PeterDB/README.md

 # PeterDB

-This is the implementation of a relational database, also the project codebase for the class *Principles of Data Management*.
+This is an implementation of a relational database.

 ### Components